Oil Diplomacy Editor

 The Ministry of Economy, Trade, and Industry disagreed with Tepco's estimate, saying that the power shortage may reach 15 million kw this summer based on the view that demand could again spike at 60 million kw just as it did last summer.

-Meanwhile Tepco is conducting rolling blackouts in greater Tokyo to deal with a shortage of electricity.
-Tepco aims to end the rolling blackouts in May, but they may return as power usage climbs in the summer.
+Meanwhile Tepco is conducting rolling blackouts in greater Tokyo.
+Tepco aims to end the rolling blackouts in May.

-Tepco said it plans to increase its output capacity by about 20% from current levels to 46.5 million kw by the end of July through such steps as bringing damaged fossil-fuel-fired plants back online and setting up gas turbine facilities.
+Tepco said it plans to increase its output capacity to 46.5 million kw by the end of July through such steps as bringing damaged fossil-fuel-fired plants back online and setting up gas turbine facilities.